Jean Mayer: Early life and education

 Mayer was born in Paris in 1920 into a distinguished French scientific family.
-His father, André Mayer, was a celebrated physiologist at the College de France, his mother an outstanding doctoral student in André Mayer's laboratory when they met.
+His father, André Mayer, was a celebrated physiologist at the Collège de France, his mother an outstanding doctoral student in André Mayer's laboratory when they met.
 Jean Mayer's sister, Dr. Geneviéve Massé would become a Professor of Biostatistics at the French National Superior School of Public Health.

 Mayer worked in his father's laboratory as a schoolboy, while devoting the greater part of his intellectual energies to mathematics—differential and integral calculus, analytical geometry, series and functions, and theoretical physics.
 He later made extensive use of mathematical models in his work on the physiology of hunger and nutrition.
 At age nineteen, he was admitted to the École Normale Superieure as one of only 20 science students from all of France.
 At the outbreak of World War II, he had earned a bachelor's degree in Philosophy (summa cum laude), a bachelor's degree in Mathematics (magna cum laude), and a master's degree in Physics and Chemistry.